ISISComputingGroup/ibex_user_manual/doc/gui/Blocks-and-Groups.rst

 Blocks & Groups
 ###############

-The blocks & groups area of the IBEX GUI is situated to the right of the [[Dashboard]].
+The blocks & groups area of the IBEX GUI is situated to the right of the :doc:`Dashboard`.
 It displays all the blocks defined for the currently loaded instrument configuration.
 The blocks are arranged in groups.

 .. contents:: **Contents**

 Blocks
 ------
 A block is, in effect, an alias for a process variable.
-Process variables are defined in more detail on the [[Process Variables]] page.
+Process variables are defined in more detail on the :doc:`/concepts/Process-Variables` page.
 Any process variable can be assigned to a block.
-Blocks are defined in more detail on the [[Blocks]] page.
+Blocks are defined in more detail on the :doc:`/concepts/Blocks` page.

 Run Control Indicators
 ~~~~~~~~~~~~~~~~~~~~~~